Principia-Turtle/Archive/content/index.md

 We believe knowledge should be always free to access.
 But a lot of our time we have dedicated to theorycrafting instead of gold farming.
 We will be happy if you send an in-game-mail tip to the authors of the nodes you found useful.
 It is our way of farming.

-Also, if you don't agree with something, or you would like to add your node, contact me in the game: [[Authors-Calais]]
+Also, if you don't agree with something, or you would like to add your node, contact me in the game: [[Author-Calais]]

 ### Foundations
 **[[Mechanics of Random Number Based Game]]**: How does combat in a random number based game work?